OUR IMPACT – Over 15 Years

 AIDNW’s immigrant assistance programs have immediate positive impact for immigrants detained in and released from the NWIPC, by connecting them to family, resources, and to our community.

-Since 2019, thanks to our generous donors, dedicated staff, visionary volunteer Board members, and over 200 enthusiastic volunteers giving 46,921 hours, AIDNW has provided 20,327 services to detained and released immigrants from over 110 countries worldwide.
+Founders of AIDNW started meeting with one another in 2005 as part of community immigration roundtables, and in 2009, we incorporated as a Washington State non-profit organization.
+In 2014, volunteering increased to the point that we could offer daily services to immigrants in detention and those turned out onto the street upon release.
+Between 2019-2023, thanks to our generous donors, dedicated staff, visionary volunteer board members, and over 200 enthusiastic volunteers giving 46,921 hours, AIDNW statistics show provided 20,327 services to detained and released immigrants from over 110 countries worldwide.

 Top regions by percentage of total immigrants since 2019: